How are ballots counted with proportional ranked choice voting (also known as PR-STV)? Watch these 4 videos:

-and regional MPs using a ranked ballot.
+local MPs using a ranked ballot.

-need a certain quota of votes.
+would need a certain number of votes.
+This number is called a

-many voters there are, and how many seats there are.
+on how many voters there are, and how many seats there are.

 You can figure out the quota for your riding by taking the total